 - Transfer up to 75 credits saves money and helps you graduate sooner (See ad in Transfer Section of this publication for details)

 - Small class size, individual attention!

 - Personal academic advising!

+- Personal career advising!

+- Private college education and service!

 Incomparable value - lower cost to attend than a state college!